Tribal Gear: History

 Bobby Ruiz started Tribal Street wear on November 20, 1989, with his brother Joey.
 When Bobby was looking for sponsors for a graffiti art/benefit show in San Diego, Carl Arellano, who had a silk-screening business offered to sponsor the show.
 "It was at that point when we became friends and started to talk about him getting involved with Tribal", says Bobby.

 The process started with blank white T-shirts which were given various graphics including tattoo-style designs from Joey.
 Inspired by his graffiti background Bobby wanted to use bold graphics.
 Most graphics were Aztec and Mayan influenced.
 This is how they came up with the name Tribal.
 They started working with graffiti artists who made hip hop-style graphics.
 Tribal expanded from T-shirts to apparel and accessories.

 Influences

 Latino community

-Tribal Street wear is a lifestyle clothing brand that has made an impact from West to East U.S.A. and even overseas.
+Tribal Street wear is a lifestyle clothing brand that has made an impact from across the US and overseas.
 Tribal became popular in countries like Germany and Japan where the interest in Latino culture has paved the way for California designers to sell street wear.

 Bobby wanted his clothing to appeal to a wide customer base.
 “We never boxed ourselves in by using one thing that we are into”, explains Bobby “We have a skate team, b-boy team, graffiti artist, and ultimate fighters”.